thedojoseries/kubernetes/README.md

 ## Definition of Done

 Run `kubectl get ns` and you should see your namespace (`teamX`) listed.
-If it's not listed, then it has not been creted yet.
+If it's not listed, then it has not been created yet.

 ***